d-ries/linux-essentials/03_commandline/01_course.md

 ?> Try using the `arrow up` and `arrow down` keys after using some commands.
 You will notice that these commands will appear after the prompt.

-Repeating the last command is very easy aswell.
-We can just type `!!` (often referred to as _bang bang_)and this will run the command that we last used.
+Repeating the last command is very easy as well.
+We can type `!!` (often referred to as _bang bang_) and this will run the command that we last used.
 To view the history of our last used commands we can use the `history` command:
 ```bash
 student@linux-ess:~/linuscraft$ history 10
   257  ls